calendar42/Calendar42-documentation/rest-api/objects.md

 ## Event

-Within Calendar42 the (internal) standard used for marking-up calendar information is xCal, an XML- compliant representation of the iCalendar standard.
-This standard can be used to data format for representing and exchanging calendaring and scheduling information such as events, to-dos, journal entries, and free/busy information, independent of any particular calendar service or protocol.

-Standard an iCalendar object consists of a sequence of calendar properties and one or more calendar components. iCalendar properties are enclosed in the XML element ICAL:properties.
-Each individual iCalendar property is represented in XML by an element of the same name as the iCalendar property, but in lowercase.
-For example, the CALSCALE property is represented in XML by the ICAL: calscale element.

 Attribute name | Type | Mandatory | Editable | Default | Description | Valid value/s |
 --- | --- | --- | --- | --- | --- | --- |
 id | String | false | false | true | Unique id that identifies the event | |